Kapil-Baser/hexdump/README.md

 unsigned int test_txt_len = 19;
 ```
 TODO:
- - Adding support for c style output
+ - ~~Adding support for c style output~~
- - Adding support for displaying bytes in little endian order
+ - ~~Adding support for displaying bytes in little endian order~~
+ - Need to fix command line argument options taking more than one option